WordPress/openverse/rfcs/trust-and-safety/20230109-trust_and_safety_overview.md

 able to automatically add themselves as providers of openly licensed content.
 Once that is possible, then it will become even more imperative that Openverse scans materials for illegal materials.
-Even before then, however, I think it is prudent for us to consider doing it earlier because running the risk of hosting and distributing illegal content (which is also universally heinous content) is not something Openverse ever wants to be involved in, even if it is only because one of our upstream content providers made a mistake.
+Even before then, however, I think it is prudent for us to consider doing it earlier because running the risk of distributing illegal content (which is also universally heinous content) is not something Openverse ever wants to be involved in, even if it is only because one of our upstream content providers made a mistake.

+### Openverse as a content "host"

+While Openverse does not, to a meaningful extent, "host" the original content ingested from providers, it does have specially cached resources that, if not appropriately managed, could persist, even if a result is removed.
+For example, our thumbnails are heavily cached on infrastructure that we control (or, more accurately, infrastructure that exists under a PaaS account we're responsible for).
+Removing a result from showing in search is not sufficient for completely removing it from Openverse's distribution of the content.
+A particularly difficult corner case for this is if a result is removed from the upstream provider for content moderation reasons and then removed from our catalogue upon re-ingestion, the cached thumbnail persists in the current implementation.
+Maintaining the thumbnail cache is a critical aspect of ensuring that Openverse does not continue to accidentally be a distributor of content we do not wish to/have a legal obligation not to.
+Several of the technical requirements mentioned below involve juggling various important, interconnected, and interrelated caches: caches of image classification data obtained at search time, link status caches, and thumbnail caches.

 ### GLAM institutions and the relationship of historical collections to sensitive visual and textual materials